Chlorine Dioxide - Interesting Facts and Uses

 Antimicrobial activity of Chlorine dioxide

 EPA registered chlorine dioxide due to its excellent fungicide, bactericide, and antimicrobial activity.
 It fulfils the strict DIS/TISS guidelines of the EPA for use as a disinfectant.
-Chlorine dioxide and sodium chlorite are both approved by the FDA and the U.S Department of Agriculture in controlling bacteria and mold or to sanitize in food processing.
+FDA and USDA approve the use of both sodium chlorite and chlorine dioxide for controlling bacteria, mold, and sanitizing in food processing.

 Chlorine dioxide for hospital sterilization

 Chlorine dioxide gas serves to sterilize surgical and laboratory devices, surfaces, rooms, and instruments in hospitals and other healthcare settings.
 Researchers also showed that chlorine dioxide is both safe and effective at sufficient concentrations that assist to kill Legionella bacteria in hospital settings.
-A deadly form of pneumonia called Legionnaires’ disease is caused by the bacteria Legionella pneumonia.
+The bacteria Legionella pneumonia causes a deadly form of pneumonia called Legionnaires’ disease.

 Wound healing properties of Chlorine dioxide